-How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire—and Why Brother Anwar Hadid Is Next
+How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire

 It's a trait she and Gigi share, notes designer Jeremy Scott.
 "When you know them as people, that's when you see the similarities," he told Elle.
 "They're both so well-behaved and personable and sweet and kind."

 Despite their undeniably blessed upbringing on the shores of Malibu and Montecito, they also possess the type of drive not always found in the more privileged set.
+(See: Bella working Parisian runways with a 101-degree fever.)
 For Gigi, she's pushed by the knowledge that her mom got into modeling solely to provide for her family after she lost her father when she was seven.

 "I've always had this big work ethic, because my parents came from nothing and I worked hard to honor them," Gigi told Australia's Vogue this summer.
 "There are so many girls who come [from] all over the world and work their asses off and send money home to their families like my mother did, and I wanted to stand next to them backstage and for them to look at me and respect me and know that it's never about me trying to overshadow or take their place.
 So when I started out I wanted to prove myself so badly that sometimes I would overwork myself."